mlambert125/new-java-curriculum/content/git-branching/_index.md

 and the `main` branch now contains all of the changes from the `feature-branch`.

 ![merge-complete.png](merge-complete.png)

+### Check for Understanding

+- What is a merge conflict in Git?

+    Answer: A merge conflict occurs when the same lines of code were changed in both branches being merged, and Git cannot automatically determine which change to keep.

+- How do you resolve a merge conflict in Visual Studio Code?

+    Answer: Open the files with conflicts, use the interface to choose which changes to keep, stage the changes, and commit the merge.

 ## Branching and Merging in the Real World